Multiple Modular Values and the relative completion of the fundamental group of $M_{1,1}$: Iterated Shimura integrals

 which has one copy of $V_{k-2}$ for every element of $\B_k$.
 For any commutative unitary $\Q$-algebra $R$, let $ R\langle \langle M^{\vee} \rangle \rangle$ denote the ring of formal power series in $M^{\vee}$.
 It is a complete Hopf algebra with respect to the coproduct which makes every element of $M^{\vee}$ primitive.
 Its elements can be represented by infinite $R$-linear combinations of where $f_j \in \B_{k_j}$ and $1\leq i_j \leq k_j-1$.

 \begin{rem} Hain's notations are equivalent but slightly different.
-Given a Hecke eigenform $f$ of weight $n$ he writes $S^{n-2}(e_f)$ for the $\mathrm{SL}_2$ representation $\Al_f\otimes V_{n-2}$, where $e_f$ denotes the highest weight vector $\Al_f \otimes X^{n-2}$.
-Note, however, that he works with left $\SL_2$-modules as opposed to the right ones we consider here. \end{rem}
+Given a Hecke eigenform $f$ of weight $n$ he writes $S^{n-2}(e_f)$ for the $\mathrm{SL}_2$-representation $\Al_f\otimes V_{n-2}$, where $e_f$ denotes the highest weight vector $\Al_f \otimes X^{n-2}$.
+Note, however, that he works with left $\SL_2$-modules as opposed to the right modules we consider here. \end{rem} In the second and third parts of this paper, the symbols $\al_f$ will be interpreted as elements in the graded Lie algebra of the unipotent radical of the de Rham completion of the relative fundamental group of $\M_{1,1}$.